 A simple meatloaf recipe like this one is a star-studded event for your weekday dinner.
 Whether it’s an Italian meatloaf, a paleo meatloaf, or a slow cooker meatloaf, they’re all great.
 And THIS meatloaf is just as good if not better.
 Maybe I’m biased because I’m really liking my cooking lately, or it’s the fact that I’ve been deprived of a good meatloaf recipe all my life.
-One of the things I like about eating this is that you can have a variety of ingredients in the meatloaf.
+One of the things I like about eating this is that you can have a variety of ingredients in the meatloaf to give it lots of flavor!

 I have to be honest, I always dreaded hated when my mother would make her meatloaf for dinner.
 Hers was dry and I had to drown it in ketchup.
 Not only that, but just the word “meatloaf” is a HUGE turnoff for me!
 Meat.
 Loaf.
 A loaf of meat.
 BLECH!!